 Yes.
 Germany offers a digital nomad visa called a Freelance Visa.
 It’s a residence permit that allows remote workers to live and work there.

-What is the minimum income for Germany digital nomad visa?
+What is the minimum income for the Germany digital nomad visa?

 Income requirements vary depending on your location.
 In Berlin, the minimum income is €563 per month (before taxes), which includes rent and health insurance costs.
 Other cities may have different income minimums.